Who's Behind Listverse?

 Most people know Genghis Khan through the statistics, but the details are just as mind-boggling.
 Some stories from his life and his battles are outright unbelievable—and among the most brutal stories you will ever hear.

-10 He Killed His Brother For Not Sharing His Food
+10 He Killed His Brother for Not Sharing His Food

-When he was 14, Genghis Khan found a fish and brought it back to his family, only to have his half brother Behter snatch it from his hands and refuse to share a bite with anyone else.
+When he was 14, Genghis Khan found a fish and brought it back to his family, only to have his half-brother Behter snatch it from his hands and refuse to share a bite with anyone else.
 Furious, Genghis Khan stalked his brother until he was alone—and murdered him with a bow and arrow.

 Genghis Khan didn’t get away with his first murder completely, though.
 History reports that his mother “scolded” him, so he at least got a good talking-to about how, in this family, we don’t murder our siblings.

-9 He Beheaded People For Being Over 90 Centimeters (3′) Tall
+9 He Beheaded People for Being Over 90 Centimeters (3′) Tall

 When Genghis Khan was 20, he led an army against the tribe that killed his father and got his revenge.
 The Tatar army was crushed, and Genghis Khan set about exterminating the people in an incredibly unusual way.

 Every Tatar man was lined up and measured against “the linchpin of a wagon,” which is the axle pin in the middle of the wheel.
-Anyone who was taller than these pins—which were 90 centimeters (3′) high—was to be beheaded.
+Anyone taller than these pins—which were 90 centimeters (3′) high—was to be beheaded.

 In effect, Genghis Khan’s order slaughtered every male Tatar but the infants.

-8 His Victims’ Bones Were Mistaken For Mountains
+8 His Victims’ Bones Were Mistaken for Mountains

 In 1211, Genghis Khan turned his focus to modern-day China and attacked the Jin Empire.
 It was a reckless decision.
 The Jin Empire controlled 53 million people, and the Mongols had one million.
 Still, Genghis Khan won.